 Cognitive function.
-Differences in global cognitive function favoring donepezil were statistically significant, but generally small and of unclear clinical significance.
+Differences in global cognitive function favoring donepezil were statistically significant but generally small and of unclear clinical significance.
 Fourteen of the 18 studies had sufficient data to meta-analyze cognitive function results using the ADAS-Cog or the MMSE.
-For ADAS-Cog scores, the pooled between-group mean difference in change was 2.13 points in favor of the intervention group (95% CI, -3.32 to -0.94; k=6; n=1,981; I^2 =64.4%) (Figure 9), usually from an improvement in the intervention group of 1 to 4 points and no change or a decline in the placebo group of up to 4 points.
+For ADAS-Cog scores, the pooled between-group mean difference in change was 2.13 points in favor of the intervention group (95% CI, -3.32 to -0.94; k=6; n=1,981; $I^2$ =64.4%) (Figure 9), usually from an improvement in the intervention group of 1 to 4 points and no change or a decline in the placebo group of up to 4 points.
 Most studies reported differences at 6 months.
-Only one study followed participants for more than 12 months; 194 the difference in ADAS-Cog scores for the group treated with donepezil and the group on placebo gradually decreased in magnitude between 6 months and 36 months, but the difference was not statistically significant at any time.
-Consistent with the findings from the meta-analysis, two studies reported a higher percentage of patients treated with donepezil compared to the placebo group improving by 4 points or more on the ADAS-Cog 13 (37% versus 16% [p=0.02]198 and 50% versus 32% [pvalue not reported]197).
-For MMSE scores, the pooled between-group mean difference in change over 3 to 36 months was 1.24 points (95% CI, 0.81 to 1.67; k=12; n=3,192; I^2 =65.3%,) (Figure 10), usually from no change or an improvement of up to 2 points in those on donepezil and no change or a decline of up to 3 points in those on placebo.
-In the one study that reported longer followup the MMSE score of both the group treated with donepezil and the group on placebo declined over time and the magnitude and direction of the difference between the two groups remained consistent and not statistically significant.
-194 The Egger's test of bias was statistically significant (p=0.015) for results for the MMSE indicating a small studies effect, which is a marker of potential publication bias.
+Only one study followed participants for more than 12 months; the difference in ADAS-Cog scores for the group treated with donepezil and the group on placebo gradually decreased in magnitude between 6 and 36 months, but the difference was not statistically significant at any time.
+Consistent with the findings from the meta-analysis, two studies reported a higher percentage of patients treated with donepezil compared to the placebo group improving by 4 points or more on the ADAS-Cog 13 (37% vs. 16% $[p=0.02]^{200}$ and 50% vs. 32% [p-value not reported]).
+For MMSE scores, the pooled between-group mean difference in change over 3 to 36 months was 1.24 points (95% CI, 0.81 to 1.67; k=12; n=3,192; $I^2$ =65.3%) (Figure 10), usually from no change or an improvement of up to 2 points in the donepezil group and no change or a decline of up to 3 points in the placebo group.
+In the one study that reported longer followup, the MMSE score of both the group treated with donepezil and the group on placebo declined over time, and the magnitude and direction of the difference between the two groups remained consistent and not statistically significant.
+The Egger's test of bias was statistically significant (p=0.015) for results for the MMSE, indicating a small studies effect, which is a marker of potential publication bias.
 Due to this potential bias, the pooled estimate may overestimate the true effect.

 Findings were similar for all types of cognitive impairment, including AD, LBD, VaD, and MCI.
 Six donepezil studies reported outcomes on at least one specific cognitive domain.
-There was no evidence of significant differences in language or memory between participants exposed to donepezil compared with those exposed to placebo, while results were mixed regarding differences in attention or executive functioning between groups.
+There was no evidence of significant differences in language or memory between participants exposed to donepezil and those exposed to placebo, while results were mixed regarding differences in attention or executive functioning between groups.

 Global function.
 Thirteen of the 18 donepezil trials reported global function using measures such as the CIBIC+ or the Clinical Dementia Rating Scale Sum of Boxes.
-Most trials reported a benefit of donepezil as compared with placebo.
-In a pooled analysis, participants taking donepezil had a 31 percent higher likelihood of improving or maintaining their global function at 3 to 12 months compared with those on placebo (RR, 1.31 [95% CI, 1.12 to 1.53]; k=9; n=2,440; I^2 =77.4%) (Figure 11).
-Likewise, when looking at continuous measures of global function, there was a small, statistically significant association between donepezil and higher global function at 3 to 11 months (SMD, -0.24 [95% CI, -0.39 to -0.09]; k=8; n=3,302; I^2 =70.7%) (Figure 12).
+Most trials reported a benefit of donepezil compared with placebo.
+In a pooled analysis, participants taking donepezil had a 31 percent higher likelihood of improving or maintaining their global function at 3 to 12 months compared with those on placebo (relative risk [RR], 1.31 [95% CI, 1.12 to 1.53]; k=9; n=2,440; $I^2$ =77.4%) (Figure 11).
+Likewise, when looking at continuous measures of global function, there was a small, statistically significant association between donepezil and higher global function at 3 to 11 months (SMD, -0.24 [95% CI, -0.39 to -0.09]; k=8; n=3,302; $I^2$ =70.7%) (Figure 12).